 Shortly after returning the first, bad copy of the Sony Zeiss 35mm f1.4, I got a much better copy from an actual photo store and have been shooting with it for the last year.
 The aperture ring is still not as tight as I’d like it to be, same with the switch (which I wish they had just done without since I never use it), but this new copy is way better than the last.
 All the glass elements are centred correctly, but the lens hood did fall apart again, about 4 months later.
 I glued it back together.
 It’s not a great construction at all though, the Sigma one is miles better.
 The Zeiss one has actually come off a few times during weddings or events I was shooting, while the camera was dangling at my side on a harness.

-What do I not like about the lens?
+What do people not like about the lens?

 The micro-contrast from the Zeiss, in combination with the sharpness of the Sony sensor, mean that for the very first time, I’m actually dialling back the clarity in Lightroom by about -15 to even -20.
 This is great for the clients I’m photographing, as it makes it very forgiving on the skin.
 So keep that in mind when you’re looking at these photos that they’re all lacking a little bit of that micro-contrast.

-The autofocus is also lightning quick for a lens this big, in the sun it’s as fast as my Sigma 24-70mm, but it loses it’s confidence a little in very dark situations (although this could be due to my older A7 III camera).
-But tracking is unbelievably good for such a large lens with an f1.4 aperture.
+The autofocus is also lightning quick for a lens this big, in the sun it’s as fast as my Sigma 24-70mm, although it loses it’s confidence a little in very dark situations.
+But tracking in good light is unbelievably good for such a large lens with an f1.4 aperture.
 Sony, ey?
 Aren’t they just amazing?

 It’s difficult to really put my love for this lens in words, but put it this way, it never leaves my camera bag and it’s kinda forced me to do so many shoots with it this year.
 I ended up shooting so many more portraits with it and this wider focal length, whereas last year I would have used the Fujifilm XF 35mm f1.4 for (so a 50mm).
 That’s how much I adore the images of this lens.
 The depth and rendering you get from this lens is unbelievable.